You’re viewing the international version of the website. Choose preferred region to see the regional version of the website.

 What’s next?

-Industry operators and experts agree on one thing: it’s extremely important to have one’s ear to the ground.
+Industry operators and experts agree on one thing: having one’s ear to the ground is extremely important.
 The Eastern European market is highly dynamic and subject to sometimes unpredictable changes.

 Each country has its legal system and numerous political and economic factors in play that can influence the gambling market in one way or the other.
 Laws are written or repealed and economies boom and bust, but every year, opportunities open up, and those who follow the changes (or even anticipate them) can expect growth — and a payday.

-Slotegrator works with companies all over the globe, including many operators in post-Soviet countries, and we are happy to share our extensive experience with both those who are new to the market and seasoned operators looking to expand.
+Slotegrator works with companies all over the globe and we are happy to share our extensive experience with both those who are new to the market and seasoned operators looking to expand.
 Click the button below for a free consultation.

 Yana Khaidukova